-A community commercial center shall abut, front on and have its principal access to and from a street designated by the Commission as an arterial or collector street. as deemed to be appropriate by the Commission.
-A regional commercial center shall abut, front on, and have its principal access to and from a street designated by the Commission as an arterial.
-The proposed commercial center shall be at a location where congestion will be minimized by provision in the plan for proper entrances, exits, transit, bicycle, and pedestrian facilities, and by internal provisions for traffic circulation and parking.
+A community commercial center shall abut, front on and have its principal access to and from an arterial or collector street.
+A regional commercial center shall abut, front on, and have its principal access to and from a street designated as an arterial.